tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 in our Dispatcher's filesystem.

 Now, the user uploads and activates a new version of that file.
-Ultimately an invalidation request is sent from AEM to the dispatcher,
+Ultimately an invalidation request is sent from AEM to the Dispatcher,

 ```
 GET /invalidate